 Long story, short: the nickname stuck and has become my true form… although a bit awkward to explain to family members.
 Sorry Mom.

 I will not be slut shamed, though.
-My music slutiness has led me down a magnificent road of music discovery that has given me more than your typical run-of-the-mill fan experience that include dark bar rooms, back alleys, basements and hidden studios.
+My music slutiness has led me down a magnificent road of music discovery that has given me more than your typical run-of-the-mill fan experience that includes dark bar rooms, back alleys, basements and hidden studios.
 Feel free to follow along and join me in Wonderland.